 To use the amount of water that Niagara Falls flows every second, it would take an average household around 7 years.

 These extraordinary waterfalls are the largest producer of electricity in New York.
-On the Nagara River in 1881, the first hydroelectric station was built.
+On the Niagara River in 1881, the first hydroelectric station was built.

 New York City’s Central Park creator and designer was so taken in by the beauty of the falls that he prepared and authored a petition which urged many political and cultural figures to acquire private lands that are located around the falls in order for the preservation of the area.

-Do you know any interesting or fun facts about Niagara Falls that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Niagara Falls?
+Share them in the comments below!